philipe-go/gobot-trader.bot/README.md

 **Section 1: Project**

+This project was done on the three months summer break of 2020.
-Trading robot created to operate on the future market. (used: c#, DDE, .net and SQL) Project was developed using concepts and patterns learnt on Object Oriented Programming course.
+It is a trading robot created to operate on the future market.
+Project was developed using concepts and patterns learnt on Object Oriented Programming course, in c#.
 Additionally, .Net 4.8 and other libraries were used, alongside with multi-threading operations.
 It was also necessary to use a remote database to handle some aspects consumed by the app.
 Other than that, due to some limitations, it was found the need to implement a windows' inter-process communication protocol, known as DDE (Dynamic Data Exchange) in order to exchange information